speppou/speppou.github.io/_posts/2024-07-07-Heads-and-Tails.md

 ---
 layout: post
-title: Simulating The Best Straegy for Heads and Tails
+title: Simulating The Best Strategy for Heads and Tails
 categories: [Data Science]
 ---